Stephen Ademolu: Ekranas

 With Ekranas, Ademolu was named in his first year playing as one of the top five players in the country.
 Ekranas went on to win the 2009 A Lyga Championship.
-He then went on to help his team win 2010 A Lyga Championship, League Cup and SuperCup.
-During his time at Ekranas, Ademolu played in the Champions League in 2009 where they lost in the Qualifying rounds against FK Baku and the following year lost to Finnish side Helsinki.
+Ademolu then went on to help his team win a double (the 2010 A Lyga Championship and the 2009–10 Lithuanian Football Cup).
+During his time at Ekranas, Ademolu played in 2009 Champions League qualifying matches where Ekranas lost 6–4 on aggregate against Baku and the following year narrowly lost to Finnish side Helsinki by a score of 2–1 on aggregate.

 Windsor Stars

-Ademolu returned to Canada in 2011 during a brief stint with Windsor Stars before signing in January 2012 with the Atlanta Silverbacks of the North American Soccer League.
+Ademolu returned to Canada in 2011 during a brief stint with Canadian Soccer League side Windsor Stars.
+In January 2012, he signed with the Atlanta Silverbacks of the North American Soccer League but did not make any appearances due to complications with the American system of applying for a visa.

 International career

-During his junior years, he was called up to the Canadian Olympic team for qualifiers.
+During his college years, he was called up to the Canadian Olympic team for the 2004 CONCACAF Men's Pre-Olympic Tournament.

-He made his senior debut for Canada in November 2005 against Luxembourg.
-In January 2010, he was called for a friendly match against Jamaica in which he started.
-Ademolu was called up to play against Argentina on May 24, 2010 before playing Venezuela a few days later.
+He made his senior debut in a friendly match for Canada in November 2005 against Luxembourg.
+On January 22, 2006, he featured in a friendly at Torero Stadium against the United States.
+In January 2010, he was called up for a friendly against Jamaica in which he started.
+Ademolu was called up to play against Argentina on May 24, 2010, before playing Venezuela five days later.